 The September 11th, 2001 terrorist attacks on the World Trade Center, the Pentagon, and flight 93, resulted in the immediate deaths of approximately 2,750 people.
-But, despite the fact that the attacks occurred nearly 20 years ago, that death toll continues to grow.
+Although the attacks occurred nearly 20 years ago, the number of deaths and illnesses continues to grow.
 Due to toxic substances that permeated the air in the Lower Manhattan Exposure Zone for months following 9/11, more than 2,000 people have died from related illnesses.
 That number continues to grow.

-If you have a childhood cancer and were in the New York City Exposure Zone, contact the attorneys at Weisfuse & Weisfuse, LLP to discuss your 9/11 childhood cancer claim right away.
+Anyone who has childhood cancer, and was in the New York City Exposure Zone, should contact the attorneys at Weisfuse & Weisfuse, LLP to discuss their 9/11 childhood cancer claim right away.

-One of the primary concerns among people who were present at the Exposure Zones on or after 9/11 is the development of cancer.
+One of the primary concerns among people who were present at the Exposure Zones on or after 9/11 is cancer development.
 Those exposed to the toxic dust—which contained carcinogenic substances including asbestos, lead, benzene, and chromium—have a significantly higher risk of developing cancer.
 Sadly, childhood cancer is among them.

-Along with the thousands of first responders, and adults living, working, and studying within the NYC Exposure Zones, there were many young children present.
+Along with thousands of responders and adults living, working, and studying within the Exposure Zone, many young children were present.
 Those children were just as susceptible to inhaling the toxic dust that hung over the area for months.
-As a result, there continue to be reports of childhood cancer in the youngest individuals who were present in the Exposure Zone.
-The World Trade Center Health Program (WTCHP) added childhood cancer as an eligible 9/11 illness due to the increase in claims.
+As a result, there continue to be reports of childhood cancer in the youngest individuals present in the Exposure Zone.
+The World Trade Center Health Program (WTCHP) added childhood cancer as an eligible 9/11 illness due to an increase in claims.

-If you were diagnosed with childhood cancer as a result of exposure to 9/11-related toxic dust, the skilled legal team at Weisfuse & Weisfuse, LLP can help you obtain the compensation you deserve.
-Contact us today at 212-983-3000 for a free and confidential consultation about your case.
+Individuals diagnosed with childhood cancer who spent time in the Exposure Zone, should seek immediate legal counsel.
+The skilled legal team at Weisfuse & Weisfuse, LLP can help victims obtain the compensation they deserve.
+Contact us today at 212-983-3000 for a free and confidential consultation.

-To determine whether a cancer is considered by the WTCHP to be a “childhood cancer,” eligible for compensation by the September 11th Victim Compensation Fund (VCF), step one is to determine the victim’s age at the time of diagnosis.
-If you were diagnosed with cancer prior to the age of 20 and were in the Exposure Zone, you may qualify for VCF compensation.
+To determine whether a “childhood cancer” is eligible for compensation through the September 11th Victim Compensation Fund (VCF), the first step is to determine the victim’s age at the time of diagnosis.
+Any individual diagnosed with cancer before the age of 20 who was also present in the Exposure Zone may qualify for VCF compensation.

-Types of Childhood Cancers Certified by the WTCHP
+Types of Childhood Cancers Eligible for VCF Compensation

 Some examples of eligible childhood cancers include: